 3.1 License.
-Subject to the terms of this Agreement and the limitations set forth in the applicable Order during the Subscription Term, OutSystems hereby grants Customer a limited, non-exclusive, non-transferable license, without rights to sublicense, to use the Software during the Subscription Term, exclusively for (i) internal business purposes and (ii) external business purposes as long as the Applications developed with the Software remain the property of the Customer.
-If Customer has ordered a copy of the Software for download and installation on-premises as part of a Subscription, OutSystems also grants Customer (iii) the right to install the Software in its own servers, during the Subscription Term, and (iv) the right to make one (1) copy of the Software solely for back-up purposes.
-OutSystems further grants Customer the right to make copies of the documentation solely for Customer’s internal business purposes.
+Subject to the terms of this Agreement and the applicable Order, OutSystems grants Customer a limited, non-exclusive, non-transferable license, without rights to sublicense, to use the Software during the Subscription Term, for the sole purpose of building Applications for Customer’s own business processes, including access by internal users and external users as part of those business processes.
+If Customer has ordered a copy of the Software for self-managed download and installation, OutSystems also grants Customer, during the Subscription Term (i) the right to install the Software on servers it manages, and (ii) the right to make one (1) copy of the Software solely for backup purposes.
+OutSystems further grants Customer the right to make copies of the Documentation solely for Customer’s internal business purposes.
 OutSystems retains all rights not expressly granted to Customer in this Agreement.

 3.5 Customer’s Content and Applications.
-As necessary for OutSystems (i) to provide Customer with the Support and Updates; and (ii) to operate, manage and improve the Software, Customer hereby grants to OutSystems the right and a license to host, copy, transmit and display Customer’s Content and Applications in accordance with this Agreement and limited to such purposes only.
+As necessary for OutSystems (i) to provide Customer with the Support and Updates; and (ii) to operate, manage and improve the Software, Customer grants to OutSystems the right and a license to host, copy, transmit and display Customer Content and Applications in accordance with this Agreement and limited to such purposes only.

 4. PROFESSIONAL SERVICES

 4.2 Expenses.
-Unless otherwise agreed, in addition to any and all fees in the applicable Order, Customer will reimburse OutSystems for all reasonable costs and expenses related to the provision of the Professional Services, including without limitation travel, lodging, meal and out-of-pocket expenses, and third party online and offline research services directly related to the provision of the Professional Services (“Expenses”) incurred by OutSystems in connection with the performance of the Professional Services.
+If a Statement of Work states that Professional Services will be provided on-site, then in addition to any and all Fees in the applicable Order, Customer will reimburse OutSystems for all reasonable costs and expenses related to the provision of the Professional Services, including without limitation travel, lodging, meal and out-of-pocket expenses, and third party online and offline research services directly related to the provision of the Professional Services (“Expenses”) incurred by OutSystems in connection with the performance of the Professional Services.
 Expenses shall be invoiced by OutSystems as stated in the Order and paid by Customer in accordance with the terms of the Agreement.

 4.3 Changes.
-Any changes or additions to the Professional Services, including scope, Fees and/or Expenses will only be valid if agreed in writing and executed by both Parties.
+Any changes or additions to the Professional Services, including scope, Fees and/or Expenses, will only be valid if agreed in writing and executed by both Parties.

 4.4 Cooperation.
-Customer will cooperate reasonably and in good faith with OutSystems in the execution of the Professional Services by, without limitation: (i) allocating sufficient resources and timely performing any tasks reasonably necessary to enable OutSystems to perform its obligations under each Order; (ii) timely delivering any materials and other obligations specifically required under each Order; (iii) timely responding to OutSystems’ reasonable inquiries related to the Professional Services; (iv) actively participating in relevant scheduled meetings; (v) providing information, data and feedback that is complete, accurate and timely in all material respects.
+Customer will cooperate reasonably and in good faith with OutSystems in the execution of the Professional Services by, without limitation: (i) allocating sufficient resources and timely performing any tasks reasonably necessary to enable OutSystems to perform its obligations under each Order; (ii) timely delivering any materials and other obligations specifically required under each Order; (iii) timely responding to OutSystems’ reasonable inquiries related to the Professional Services; (iv) actively participating in relevant scheduled meetings; and (v) providing information, data and feedback that is complete, accurate and timely in all material respects.

 4.6 Provision of Professional Services to Third Parties.
-OutSystems is in the business of providing products and consulting services to third parties which are or may be substantially similar to the Deliverables being developed for Customer.
+OutSystems is in the business of providing products and consulting services to third Parties which are or may be substantially similar to the Deliverables being developed for Customer.
 OutSystems is free to use all of OutSystems’ ideas, know-how, approaches, methodologies, concepts, skills, tools, techniques, expressions, and processes, irrespective of whether possessed by OutSystems prior to this Agreement, or acquired, developed, or refined by OutSystems during the execution of the same (“Residual Knowledge”).
-It is not the intent of this Agreement to prevent OutSystems from pursuing its stated business by independently creating such original but similar works for the benefit of third parties provided that OutSystems does not use or disclose Confidential Information, Customer’s Content or Personal Data.
+It is not the intent of this Agreement to prevent OutSystems from pursuing its stated business by independently creating such original but similar works for the benefit of third Parties provided that OutSystems does not use or disclose Confidential Information, Customer’s Content or Personal Data.
 Such retention of Residual Knowledge shall be unaided and unintentional.